ingram1107/zettel-notes/lit/@Lenin1901.md

-Instead of treating political struggle and economic struggle separately, revolutionaries, he argued, should work in close organic contact with the proletarian struggle.
+Instead of treating political struggle and economic struggle separately, revolutionaries, he argued, should work in close organic contact with the proletarian struggle, that is keeping up with the spontaneous movement with current political events, while being not afraid of ahead of the masses in theurgical theatre.
 Therefore, we should not just confine yourself in exposing the system, we have to react to the immediate and current interest of the proletariat.
+The workers must learn to respond to all kinds of tyranny, oppression, violence, and abuses regardless of their affected classes.
+In other words, we have to learn from concrete to above all from topical political facts and events, and observed other class in intellectual, ethical, and political life.
+Not only that, we should practice the materialist analysis.
+This kind of guidance could only come from a well-organised party.

-Abuses exposure is the start of awakening class consciousness, but it should not be the only way in which the revolutionaries should be active in.
+Abuses exposure is the start of awakening class consciousness as it is an instrument for disintegrating the system, but it should not be the only way in which the revolutionaries should be active in.
 Political exposure is also critical for the cause of the revolution and political agitation should not be applied exclusively on basis of economy.
 The so-called "lending the economic struggles itself a political character" only aims to push legislative and administrative reforms, ultimately a reformism movement.
+In fact, such struggle with economic condition focus alone will not bring about the political consciousness.
 This run to the danger in which the ruling class may win back working class's confidence by passing the reforms.
-Instead, revolutionaries should push for proletarian political demands at the same time.
+Instead, revolutionaries should push for proletarian immediate and revolutionary, complete political demands at the same time, even if it runs into pushing for liberal struggle.
+The organisation of comprehensive political exposure is the basic condition for the political agitation expansion.

+Workers are the first to learn the political knowledge, and the most capable forces of pushing the demands.